 - Remember that the most important factors regarding SEO Copy are simply clarity and engagement - keep the reader reading and everything else will follow.

 Engagement is the attention span draw of a website.
 If Google sees a new or edited site it may send that site up the SERP rankings on a popular keyword or phrase (based on that website content) for a small period of time and see how long people spend on the site or wether they bounce away within a few seconds.
 The amount of time for which your site holds a user's attention is an indicator of relevance to Google.
 They use this data instead of a computer evaluation to decide how relevant a site is.
 It is a better evaluation than any computer could ever derive and people are telling them for free.

 - There is one thing that everyone agrees on and that is the aim of the Google search engine, and that aim is relevance.
 Relevance

-target a specific website and find someone to take out for lunch.
-You then need to explain what you do best and offer some services
+target a specific website and find someone to take out for lunch and sell to.
+You need to explain what you do best and offer some services

 of business you can easily port articles to your social networking pages.